-The “brand positioning statement” is a short strategic document that synthesises the brand equity to a particular market segment.
+The “brand positioning statement” is a short strategic document that synthesises the value that the brand brings to a particular market segment.
 Your brand positioning statement solidifies everything you want people to think of when they think of your brand.

 Unlike slogans, positioning statements are developed for internal purposes and aim to reflect the competitive advantage defined.